BRUCE LEE’S JEET KUNE DO

 IJKDC Combatives Training focuses much on Bruce Lee’s original Jun Fan Gung Fu-Jeet Kune Do concepts and additionally effective cross-training strictly in reality based fighting methods.
 Our scientific approach offers any individual a chance to develop themselves to greater potentials through a series of streamlined principals designed for those mainly interested in a no-nonsense attitude towards serious self defense training.

 In 2014, Paul S. Lewis hosted the inaugural International Jeet Kune Do Comparison (IJKDC) event at the 50th anniversary Long Beach International Karate Championship (LBIKC).
 This event was initially designed to showcase the different skills of JKD practitioners from all over the world.
-With its continued success, we now welcome Martial Artists from all disciplines and styles including: MMA, Wing Chun, Boxing, Jiu-Jitsu, Muay Thai and more.
+With its continued success, we now welcome Martial Artists and team representatives from all disciplines and styles (including MMA, Wing Chun, Boxing, Jiu-Jitsu, Muay Thai and more) coming in from all across the United States, Mexico, Canada, as far away as England, Europe and even Norway, to participate.

 Our Founder and Chief Instructor Paul S. Lewis started his martial arts career all the way back in the late 1970’s, and went on to win back-to-back “No-Holds Barred” competitions after moving to Chicago, Illinois.
 Upon returning to the west in 1983, Sifu Lewis became an avid kick-boxer and eventually won the 1993 California State Open T.K.D.
 Championships.
 As Paul continued cross-training he began to question whether the systems he was training in at the time were truly conducive to dealing with real-life threatening encounters on the street.
 So, he began researching more combative options by seeking out specific instructors in earnest.